kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ## Pod conditions

-A Pod has a PodStatus, which has an array of [PodConditions](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podcondition-v1-core) through which the Pod has or has not passed:
+Apart from the single general value in Pod Phase field, the PodStatus includes an array of [PodConditions](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podcondition-v1-core) through which the Pod has or has not passed: